UC3MSocialRobots/maggie_drivers/README.md

 # maggie_drivers
-ROS packages for the devices of the Social Robot Maggie.
+ROS packages for the drivers for the Social Robot Maggie.